fasnicar/fasnicar.github.io/README.md

 Welcome!

 **We are currently looking for motivated candidates for post-doctoral research positions**.
-Candidates interested in metagenomics, phylogenomics, and candidates with a strong computational background are invited to contact the PI (f.asnicar@unitn.it) for informal inquiries.
+Candidates interested in metagenomics, phylogenomics, and candidates with a strong computational background are invited to contact Francesco (PI) for informal inquiries.

 ---